It is a potentially dangerous medical procedure with long-lasting consequences. Make certain the reasons are not

 The list of implant patients with regrets is swelling.
 Some opt for too large of a cup size.
 Others have complications from surgery, like Stephanie.
 After implant, infection, explant, implant, and another explant she says, “The scars are fading into fine white lines.
 My breasts are small, well proportioned, and just right for my body.”
 Amber regrets not having her surgeon perform a total an en bloc or capsulectomy during explant.

 Few females are totally satisfied with their breast appearance—with or without implants.
 Some people have regrets following augmentation because of scaring or the need for maintenance surgeries.
 Women have an overall threefold higher risk of suicide after getting breast implants, according to data analysis of 3,527 Swedish women.
 It is likely that there is an underlying psychological predisposition relating to self-esteem.

-Your emotional, psychological and physiological expectations affect satisfaction with breast enlargement or reduction.
+Your individual emotional, psychological and physiological expectations affect satisfaction with breast enlargement or reduction.
 Vanity, a desire to attract or satisfy a mate, low self-confidence, or health problems like backaches are considerations that should be discussed with your doctor and possibly a mental health professional.

 The American Society of Plastic Surgeons (ASPS) estimates more than 333,000 cosmetic procedures were performed on patients 18 years of age or younger in the United States in 2005, compared to approximately 14,000 in 1996.